Mike represents individuals who have been injured through no fault of their own.

 At the Sly James Firm, Mike represented real people injured in car wrecks, semi truck crashes, falls, electrical shock incidents, and by medical malpractice and nursing home negligence.
 Mike was able to help his clients obtain many six and seven figure verdicts and settlements.

-After Mr. James was elected Mayor of Kansas City, Missouri in 2011, Mike became a partner at Smith Coonrod Mohlman, LLC, where he continues to represent people injured in automobile collisions, tractor-trailer wrecks and other personal injury cases.
+After Mr. James was elected Mayor of Kansas City, Missouri in 2011, Mike became a partner at Smith Mohlman Leroy, LLC, where he continues to represent people injured in automobile collisions, tractor-trailer wrecks and other personal injury cases.

 Mike is a graduate of the Gerry Spence Trial Lawyers College.
 The Trial Lawyers College is the most prestigious and selective trial advocacy program in the United States, and it is dedicated to training lawyers who are committed to obtaining justice for regular individuals against large corporate interests and insurance companies.
 At the College, Mike spent three weeks in the mountains of Wyoming working on advanced trial techniques with Gerry Spence and some of the best trial lawyers in the country.